Bathing bearded dragons helps to hydrate, and has an added bonus of cleaning your bearded dragon.

-Containers are sufficient to bath in.
+Containers are sufficient to bathe in.
 Household bath tubs or sinks are not necessary, can be too large and present cleaning issues especially since bathing encourages bowel movements.
 A rock, log or any other appropriate object can be used in the bath for respite if the animal becomes distressed, however a hand will do just as well.

 A thermometer is handy for anyone unsure of what temperature the water is, the are cheap and readily available.

 The water should be luke warm which, according to Mosby’s Medical Dictionary, is between 90-96ºF (32-36ºC).
 This is within the range of basking temperatures making it ideal.
 Using a thermometer will assist when first starting until you get accustomed to what that temperature feels like to touch.
 Ensure the water doesn’t cool to much while your bearded dragon is bathing especially if it has recently eaten.

 As part of a hydrating routine or to aid in shedding, up to 20 minutes of bathing will be sufficient, for constipation bathe for 1/2 an hour or so keeping the temperature luke warm.
 Bathing is an excellent means of encouraging bowel movements, especially if experiencing constipation.

 The schedule for bathing depends on what other hydrating methods are being used, how often they are used and the environment the bearded dragon is kept in (i.e. the humidity level is too low).
 Given that, if bathing is to be a part of the hydration routine then weekly should be sufficient.